 Here are our top tips for being claims ready:

 1. Read the fine print: This may be the oldest rule in the book, but that’s because it’s the most important!
 Many travellers get their claims rejected or delayed for not bothering to read through the inclusions and exclusions of their policy prior to going overseas.
 So make sure that doesn’t happen to you.
 You need to know before going bungee jumping if you’ll be covered not afterwards when you’re laid up in hospital with a broken leg.

-2. Be honest: Be upfront with your travel insurer about any pre-existing medical conditions like a heart condition or pregnancy so you know exactly what you’re covered for while you’re away.
+2. Be honest: Be upfront with your travel insurance provider about any pre-existing medical conditions like a heart condition or pregnancy so you know exactly what you’re covered for while you’re away.
 Read our detailed guide to pre-existing conditions for more information.

 3. Keep receipts: If you’re carrying any expensive items with you, keep receipts or take photographs of your belongings before you leave so you can prove that you had those items in case they are lost or stolen.
 Similarly, if you buy anything new during the trip, save your receipts as you may need them later.
 A good idea is to take a pic of the receipt with your phone and email it to yourself as a backup.

 4. Report a situation: In the case of theft or loss, you’ll need to report it to the local police or relevant authorities within 24 hours.
 Keep a copy of the report to submit along with your claim application.
 Similarly, if you face a medical situation, keep the doctor’s invoice and other bills to submit later.

 5. File your completed claim as soon as possible: Most providers need you to submit your claim within a month of returning from your holiday.
 So even if you’ve reported the matter over the phone, that’s not enough.
 Cover all bases by downloading and completing the application from the insurance provider's website and submit your claim as soon as you can.